EmbryoScope is an incubator that uses the latest technology and allows to visualize the embryonic development uninterruptedly.

-What makes embryscope truly revolutionary, inside the area of assisted reproduction, is the incorporation of a camera that takes pictures automatically every 15 minutes, which makes the extraction of the embryo by the embryologist unnecessary to check its quality and evolution.
+What makes EmbryoScope truly revolutionary, inside the area of assisted reproduction, is the incorporation of a camera that takes pictures automatically every 15 minutes, which makes the extraction of the embryo by the embryologist unnecessary to check its quality and evolution.

-With the use of embryoscope, the improvement in the embryo’s quality can be observed, since, during their development, it’s possible that some alteration takes place, which will later be corrected.
+With the use of EmbryoScope, the improvement in the embryo’s quality can be observed, since, during their development, it’s possible that some alteration takes place, which will later be corrected.
 With the traditional system, this alteration would go unnoticed, unless the embryologist extracts the embryo in that precise moment and takes a look at it.
-As everything stays recorded in the embryoscope, the embryo development can be observed at any moment.
+As everything stays recorded in the EmbryoScope, the embryo development can be observed at any moment.

-Improving the success rate: due to the characteristics of the embryoscope, the best quality embryos can be selected to carry out the transference, and the culture conditions are more stable.
+Improving the success rate: due to the characteristics of the EmbryoScope, the best quality embryos can be selected to carry out the transference, and the culture conditions are more stable.
 Furthermore, it’s been proved that the embryo’s cellular division rates are an indicator of their quality.
 All these advantages translate in a better embryo’s implantation rate, which consequently increases the pregnancy rate.

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.